Generating simple near-bipartite bricks: Strictly Edge Theorem

 Now, depending on the index of~$e_3$, we invoke either the $R$-biwheel Theorem~(\ref{thm:Rbiwheel-configuration}) or the $R$-ladder Theorem~(\ref{thm:Rladder-configuration}) to deduce that $G$ has an \Rconf, say~$K_3$, such that $e_3 \in E(K_3)$.
 As $e_3$ is not in~$E(K_1 \cup K_2)$ but it is in~$E(K_3)$, the \Rconf~$K_3$ is distinct from each of $K_1$~and~$K_2$.
 We have thus located three distinct {\Rconf}s in the brick~$G$; namely, $K_1, K_2$~and~$K_3$.
 However, this contradicts Corollary~\ref{cor:at-most-two-Rconfigurations}, and completes the proof of the Strictly \Rthin\ Edge Theorem (\ref{thm:strictly-Rthin-nb-bricks}).

-{\bf Acknowledgments}: This work commenced in April 2015 when the second author was a Ph.D. candidate, and the other two authors were visiting the University of Waterloo for a fortnight.
+{\bf Acknowledgments}: This work commenced in April 2015 when the first author was a Ph.D. candidate, and the second author was visiting the University of Waterloo for a fortnight.
 We are thankful to Joseph Cheriyan who helped facilitate this research visit, and participated in several of our discussions.
-We are indebted to U. S. R. Murty for his constant guidance and support, and for sharing his invaluable insights.
+We are indebted to both Cl{\'a}udio L. Lucchesi and U. S. R. Murty for their constant guidance and support, and for sharing their invaluable insights.